topolvm/topolvm/docs/proposals/rename-group.md

 If you are already using TopoLVM with the group name `topolvm.cybozu.com` and want to migrate the group name to `topolvm.io` after the release of this change, you can manually change the data by the following method.

+**You should backup Kubernetes resources (PV, PVC, LogicalVolume CR) and lvm that data managed by TopoLVM because the data could be lost when the migration is failed.**
+**Also, please verify in advance whether the migration will succeed without any problems before executing the migration.**
+**Since the migration procedure is complicated, please consider using TopoLVM as topolvm.cybozu.com without migration.**

 1. Avoid booting pods using TopoLVM volumes during migration.
 1. Temporarily stop the following pods:
    - topolvm-controller